MilitantMom/RhysticStudy/README.md

 We welcome feedback and ideas!
 Reach out via our [Contact Page](https://rhystic.studio/contact.html) or open an issue in this repository.

 ## 📜 **License**
-This project is licensed under the [Rhystic Studios Terms of Use](https://rhystic.studio/terms).
+This project is licensed under the terms in the [LICENSE.md](LICENSE.md) file.
+Review our Terms of Use at [Rhystic Studios Terms of Use](https://rhystic.studio/terms).